An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Experimental Results

 \subsubsection{Detailed comparison with DRL-based methods}

-POMO and MTA are originally designed for generic vehicle routing problems and cannot directly solve CLRPs.
-To highlight that our method can be easily extended to other DRL methods, we integrate our dynamic masking mechanism into these algorithms, denoted by the mark (*).
+POMO and MTA are originally designed for generic vehicle routing problems and cannot directly solve the CLRP.
+To highlight that our method can be easily extended to other DRL methods, we integrate our dynamic masking mechanism into these algorithms, denoted by the mark ($^*$).
 For reference, we also report results from the vanilla versions to emphasize the importance of our work.
-As the results show, AM-W, POMO, and MTA exhibit a gap of no less than 9.36\% even on CLRPs with only 10 nodes, and the gap increases to 16.88\% on OCLRPs.
-As the problem size increases to 100 nodes, the algorithm's performance degrades significantly, with a gap reaching 27.39\%.
-However, the algorithm's performance improves significantly across all problem sizes by applying the dynamic masking mechanism proposed by our work.
-For example, on CLRP100, the gap of POMO* drops significantly from 26.91\% to 1.79\%.
+As the results show, AM-W, POMO, and MTA exhibit a gap of no less than 9.36\% even on the CLRP10.
+As the problem scale increases to 100, the algorithm's performance degrades significantly, with a gap reaching 27.76\%.
+However, the algorithm's performance improves significantly across all problem scales by applying the dynamic masking mechanism proposed by our work.
+For example, on CLRP100, the gap of POMO* drops significantly from 27.76\% to 1.24\%.

 This phenomenon can be attributed to two main reasons: (1) decomposing the problem into two independently solved subproblems reduces solution optimality and neglects the correlation between heterogeneous decisions; (2) the decomposed subproblems differ significantly in size and node distribution, placing high demands on the generalization ability of DRL-based methods.
 It is clear that our DRLHQ outperforms all other DRL-based methods.
 Moreover, the proposed dynamic masking mechanism is easily transferable and achieves strong performance when applied to other DRL-based methods.